dansalmo/Project5/README.txt

-This app has been registered with google (https://console.developers.google.com) and facebook (https://developers.facebook.com/).
+This app must be registered with google (https://console.developers.google.com) and facebook (https://developers.facebook.com/).

-This app is meant to run on a vagrant virtual machine from Udacity.

-type:
-vagrant up
-vagrant ssh
-cd /vagrant/catalog
+Beyond a standard Python 2.7.x installation you will need to install the following:

+sudo pip install flask
+sudo pip install sqlalchemy
+sudo pip install requests
+sudo pip install httplib2

+If you are using vagrant type: vagrant up vagrant ssh cd /vagrant/catalog #or whatever directory the project is in

 python database_setup.py #to setup the database if needed python Project3.py #to run the server